-One of the reasons why I don’t reread is that there are so many books on my wish list which I’ve never read that I feel like I would be ‘wasting’ my time by reading stories I already know, instead of discovering new characters and worlds.
+One of the reasons why I don’t reread is that there are so many books on my wish list which I’ve never read that I feel that I would be ‘wasting’ my time by reading stories I already know, instead of discovering new characters and worlds.
 I’m also afraid to reread books I loved, since I may not like them as much as before, and that feeling we get when we discover a new gem may disappear.
-Though, I sometimes pick some of my favourite books just to read a few lines at random.
+I just sometimes pick up some of my favourite books to only reread a few lines at random.

 But then I look at both my growing pile of unread books and at my wish list and the desire to get reacquainted with old books starts to vanish.
 Maybe one day nothing on my TBR pile will catch my eye and I’ll gravitate towards an already read book.
-The time has just not yet come.
+The time has just not come yet.

 Do you usually reread books?
 Tell me in the comments!